Students in Distress or Crisis

 My son/daughter can get really stressed at exam time.
 Is there anything I can do to help?

 Parents can encourage students to take a balanced approach to revision, taking short breaks and some exercise.
 Even a short walk in the middle of a study session can be helpful in managing stress.
 Students often fall into the trap of thinking they have ‘no time’ for breaks leaving them tired and exhausted and less well able to perform.
-Encourage them to make a realistic study plan and to check out the RED (Resources for Education) website for study/note-taking/essay writing skills.
+Encourage them to make a realistic study plan and to check out the Skills Centre website for study/note-taking/essay writing skills.

 Offer reassurance and practical help such as a cup of tea if they are at home, and expect they may be tired and irritable at times.
 Just give them as much support as they need.